EGI-Federation/documentation/content/en/users/security/secrets-store/cli/_index.md

 {{< /tabx >}}{{< /tabpanex >}}

 {{% alert title="Tip" color="info" %}} Use quotes if the key or value includes
-whitespaces.
+white spaces.
 You can include in the same quote both the key and the value.
 {{% /alert %}}

 {{% alert title="Note" color="info" %}} You can add as many key to a secret as